-Areas of Expertise: Real Estate and Development, Hotel Operations, Hospitality/Travel Industry, Capital Markets, Public Company Board Experience, Corporate Governance, Human Capital Management, Financial Reporting/Accounting, Business Head/ Corporate Management, and Sales and Marketing.
+Areas of Expertise: Real Estate and Development, Hotel Operations, Hospitality/Travel Industry, Capital Markets, Public Company Board Experience, Corporate Governance, Human Capital Management, Financial Reporting/Accounting, Business Head/Corporate Management, and Sales and Marketing.

-Elizabeth Lieberman, 72, has served as a non-executive director since March 12, 2017.
-Ms. Lieberman was previously identified as a director nominee to our Predecessor's board of directors and attended board meetings of our Predecessor from March 2015 through our formation transactions as a consultant to our Predecessor's board of directors.
+Elizabeth Lieberman, 73, has served as a non-executive director since March 12, 2017.
 Ms. Lieberman has an extensive background in the hospitality industry, and served as Senior Vice President, Corporate Secretary and General Counsel of Crestline Hotels & Resorts, Inc. ("Crestline Hotels") and Barceló Crestline from 2004 until retiring in 2006.
-Ms. Lieberman provided consulting services to Crestline Hotels during 2006 to 2008, and returned as Executive Vice President, Corporate Secretary and General Counsel in 2009 until her retirement in 2012.
+Ms. Lieberman provided consulting services to Crestline Hotels from 2006 to 2008, and returned as Executive Vice President, Corporate Secretary and General Counsel in 2009 until her retirement in 2012.
 As General Counsel at Crestline Hotels, Ms. Lieberman provided a hands-on approach to executive leadership and legal oversight of corporate, finance, owner relations and hotel operations matters.
 Prior to Ms. Lieberman's appointment as General Counsel in 2004, she served as Associate General Counsel for Crestline Hotels and Barceló from 2002 to 2004, and Crestline Capital Corporation from 1998 to 2002, prior to its acquisition by Barceló.
 Ms. Lieberman was an Assistant General Counsel at Host Marriott Corporation (now Host Hotels & Resorts, Inc.), heading up the law department's asset management division, from 1995 until the spin-off of Crestline Capital Corporation by Host Marriott in 1998.
-Before joining Host Marriott, Ms. Lieberman served as attorney on the hotel acquisitions/development and hotel operations legal teams at Marriott Corporation (now Marriott International, Inc.) from 1988 to 1995.
+Before joining Host Marriott, Ms. Lieberman served as attorney on the hotel acquisitions/development and hotel operations legal teams at Marriott Corporation (now

+Marriott International, Inc.) from 1988 to 1995.
 Prior to joining Marriott Corporation, Ms. Lieberman worked at Cleary Gottlieb Steen & Hamilton from 1985 to 1988.
 Ms. Lieberman earned a Bachelor of Science from Nebraska Wesleyan University in Lincoln, Nebraska, and a Juris Doctor from The Catholic University of America, Columbus School of Law in Washington, D.C.